Loic

 with his career of microscopic adventures until he found himself

 at the head of the world’s forensic experts.
-In 1982 he set up his
+In 1982 he set up

-Through amazing skill and keen observation, the mystery as to what
+Through amazing skill and keen observation, the mystery as to

-as though he was a veritable Sherlock Holmes only with a much more
+work, acting as though he was a veritable Sherlock Holmes only

-powerful magnifying glass.
+with a much more powerful magnifying glass.

 Blacklisted

-Unfortunately, as a result of his work on organic silica, the same
+Unfortunately, as a result of his work on organic silica, the

-published a famous comprehensive text entitled "Microanalysis and
+Ribault published a famous comprehensive text entitled

-publication was later reviewed and some "interesting"
+text from this publication was later reviewed and some

-modifications were discovered.
-Important references to CARME were
+"interesting" modifications were discovered.
+Important

-missing, his method for marking invisible objects was no longer
+references to CARME were missing, his method for marking

-mentioned as patented and his name was completely omitted from his
+name was completely omitted from his own report.
+After these

-own report.
-After these unfortunate events, CARME was not able to
+unfortunate events, CARME was not able to stay open for more

-stay open for more than a few more years due to lack of clients.
+than a few more years due to lack of clients.

 Although this was hard for Le Ribault to handle, he was a